akumina/AkuminaDev/README.md

 #### ChangeList

+### 11.25.18
+- Added FrontEndSimple location - this will house a simple project example for building widgets

 ### 10.10.18
-- Added SiteDeployer location where developers can get the latest and greatest SiteDeployer exe (used in front end)
+- Added SiteDeployer location - this is where developers can get the latest and greatest SiteDeployer exe (used in front end)

 #### Pending bits

-* FrontEndSimple

-This will house a simple project example for building widgets

 * FrontEndFull